 Research shows that the gamma-linolenic acid found in hemp seeds can help reduce prolactin levels.
 One study showed that women with PMS who took one gram of essential fatty acids a day, which consisted of 210mg of gamma-linoleic acid and other EFAs, noticed a remarkable reduction in the experienced symptoms, including irritability, bloating, and breast tenderness.

 While it’s not fully understood how GLA benefits menopause, the gamma-linolenic acid in hemp seeds might help menopausal women as well.

 5. Hemp Seed Oil is Excellent for Skin

-While not technically hemp seeds, hemp seed oil is pressed from hemp seeds and happens to be a boon for stressed out skin.
+The hemp seed oil is pressed from hemp seeds and happens to be a boon for stressed-out skin.
 It’s believed that the beneficial properties hemp seeds contain could help promote healthy skin.

 It all comes down to the essential fatty acid content found in hemp seeds, which can positively influence physical responses in the body.
-Giving hemp seed oil to individuals has shown to increase essential fatty acid levels in the blood.
+Studies conducted among people with skin problems have shown to increase essential fatty acid levels in the blood.

-While lotions, serums and other skin potions are great for skin, making dietary changes has shown to significantly boost skin health.
+While lotions, serums, and other skin potions are great for skin, making dietary changes has been shown to significantly boost skin health.
 Typically, this comes down to eating nutrient-rich, whole foods compared to highly processed foods.
 Many processed foods can act as triggers for various skin issues.